maxamillion32/wordpress3-invoice/readme.txt

 * invoice templates use native WordPress code to make life easy
 * See live statistics of your income
 * Well designed interface
-* Customise Currency
+* Customise Currency, tax and more
-* Now supports Tax
 * Completely FREE!

 = Please Vote and Enjoy =